-"Direct costs" includes all of the ordinary and necessary expenses paid or incurred during the taxable year in carrying on the trade or business that are deductible under sec.
-162 of the IRC and identified as direct costs in your managerial or cost accounting records.
+"Direct costs" includes all of the ordinary and necessary expenses paid or incurred during the taxable year in carrying on the trade or business that are deductible as business expenses under the Internal Revenue Code and identified as direct costs in your managerial or cost accounting records.
 This includes depreciation expense computed under the IRC in effect for Wisconsin that are classified as direct costs.
-Although depreciation is detailed under sec.
-167, IRC, depreciation is considered an ordinary and necessary business expense under sec.
-162, IRC, and is therefore included as a cost of generating production gross receipts.